MangoKiller/MolTC/README.md

 * You can download all the data, pre-trained models, backbone GNN models, bert_pretrained model and backbone galactica-1.3b model from the [link](https://huggingface.co/chang04/ddi)
 * data should be put in the /data folder. galactica-1.3b should be put in the /galactica-1.3b folder. gin_pretrained should be put in the /gin_pretrained folder. bert_pretrained should be put in the /bert_pretrained folder. pretrain1/last.ckpt should be put in the /all_checkpoints/pretrain1/ folder.
 * For DDI-tasks,
-* For Solvation Gibbs Free Energy Prediction-tasks,
+* For Solvation Gibbs Free Energy Prediction-tasks,You can execute this pretraining stage and use this pretrain_data, or you can download our model directly and then fine-tune it on a small data set.pretrain_model_100w_solve should be put in the  /all_checkpoints/pretrain_model_100w_solve/ folder.

 ## Reproduce the results